NervanaSystems/aeon/README.md

     pip install numpy==1.11.1
     mkdir -p build && cd $_ && cmake .. && pip3 install .

-Note: if installing system wide (as opposed to within a virtual environment) you may need to run `sudo` and set `alias python=python3`
+Note: if installing system wide (as opposed to within a virtual environment) you may need to run `sudo`

 Now continue on to the [user guide](doc/source/user_guide.rst) to get started using aeon.
 Or to the [developer guide](doc/source/developer_guide.rst) to developing custom loaders/transformers.